Molly Crabapple: Books

 In December 2015, HarperCollins published Crabapple's illustrated autobiography, Drawing Blood.
-Most of the book covers the period in her early and mid-20s, in which she supported herself by burlesque dancing and as a nude model for amateur photographers in rented hotel rooms and the softcore porn website SuicideGirls.
-Her experiences of the September 11 attacks, the economic expansion of the early 2000s, the 2008 financial crisis, Occupy Wall Street, and Hurricane Sandy, are also covered in the book, which Deb Olin Unferth, reviewing it for The New York Times, said, "reads like a notebook of New York, a cultural history of a certain set."
+Most of the book covers the period in her early and mid-20s, in which she supported herself by burlesque dancing and nude modeling for amateur photographers in rented hotel rooms and on the softcore porn website SuicideGirls.
+Her experiences of the September 11 attacks, the economic expansion of the early 2000s, the 2008 financial crisis, Occupy Wall Street, and Hurricane Sandy are also covered in the book, which Deb Olin Unferth, reviewing it for The New York Times, said, "reads like a notebook of New York, a cultural history of a certain set."
 The book emphasizes how these events were interpreted by Crabapple through her art, which includes original illustrations made specifically for the book.
-As Unferth observed, "What makes the book captivating and sets it apart from other descriptions of these much-reported events is how it is essentially one long glorious description of what Crabapple drew and why she drew it."
-Brian Castner, reviewing the memoir for The Daily Beast, said that "Drawing Blood might be the sexiest thing you read this year," calling the book "a remarkable read, dripping in old-fashioned sex, drugs, and rock and roll...a rewarding creation story, the tale of how Jennifer Caban, a shy and shame-filled Puerto Rican-Jewish girl from Queens, became Molly Crabapple: empowered sex-positive feminist, resident-artist of a worldwide movement, and producer of murals that have been compared to Diego Rivera, Bruegel the Elder, and Cirque du Soleil."
+As Unferth observed: "What makes the book captivating and sets it apart from other descriptions of these much-reported events is how it is essentially one long glorious description of what Crabapple drew and why she drew it."

+Brian Castner, reviewing the memoir for The Daily Beast, said that "Drawing Blood might be the sexiest thing you read this year," calling the book "a remarkable read, dripping in old-fashioned sex, drugs, and rock and roll [...] a rewarding creation story, the tale of how Jennifer Caban, a shy and shame-filled Puerto Rican-Jewish girl from Queens, became Molly Crabapple: empowered sex-positive feminist, resident-artist of a worldwide movement, and producer of murals that have been compared to Diego Rivera, Bruegel the Elder, and Cirque du Soleil."

 In May 2018, Penguin Random House published Brothers of the Gun, co-written (and illustrated) by Crabapple and Marwan Hisham.
 The book offers an intimate view into the lives of three friends during the beginning of the 2011 Syrian protests through its descent into civil war and violent chaos.
-One friend is killed by regime forces, another became a revolutionary Islamist and Hisham, a journalist in exile in Turkey.
+One friend is killed by regime forces, another becomes a revolutionary Islamist, and Hisham becomes a journalist in exile in Turkey.

-Brothers of the Gun received several positive reviews, including one from Angela Davis, who wrote: "A revelatory and necessary read on one of the most destructive wars of our time...In great personal detail, Marwan Hisham and Molly Crabapple poignantly capture the tumultuous life in Syria before, after, and during the war—from inside one young man’s consciousness."
+Brothers of the Gun received several positive reviews, including a blurb from Angela Davis, who wrote: "A revelatory and necessary read on one of the most destructive wars of our time...In great personal detail, Marwan Hisham and Molly Crabapple poignantly capture the tumultuous life in Syria before, after, and during the war—from inside one young man’s consciousness."

 In September 2019, it was reported that Crabapple was working on a book on the Jewish Labor Bund, to be published by Random House.
-The book is scheduled to release in April 2026.
+The book, Here Where We Live Is Our Country, was released in April 2026 and debuted in fourth position on The New York Times Best Seller list for hardcover non-fiction.